Complete Synchronization and its Transition in Higher Harmonic Sakaguchi--Kuramoto Oscillators: Abstract

 \section{Abstract}

-In heterogeneous networks of coupled oscillators, phase frustration typically prevents the emergence of complete synchronization in the Sakaguchi-Kuramoto (SK) model.
-In this study, we propose an analytical framework to overcome this barrier and induce complete synchronization in oscillators governed by phase-frustrated bi-harmonic coupling.
-We derive a general set of natural frequencies correlated with the network's degree heterogeneity, along with the parameters involved in the bi-harmonic coupling function that lead to complete synchronization $(r=1)$ in the presence of the harmonic coupling terms $(K_1, K_2 \neq 0)$.
-On top of that, we found hysteresis in the synchronization transition in the case of scale-free networks, indicating a first-order (discontinuous) phase transition, whereas Erdős–Rényi networks exhibit a second-order (continuous) synchronization transition.
-Furthermore, we use mean-field approximation to determine the critical coupling strength for the synchronization transition in the absence of first-harmonic coupling $(K_1=0)$.
+In heterogeneous networks of coupled oscillators, phase frustration typically prevents the emergence of synchronization in the Sakaguchi-Kuramoto (SK) model.
+In this study, we propose an analytical framework to overcome this barrier and induce complete synchronization at a specified small coupling value in oscillators governed by phase-frustrated bi-harmonic coupling.
+We derive an optimal set of natural frequencies that is robust against added noise and correlated with the network's degree heterogeneity, along with the parameters involved in the bi-harmonic coupling function that lead to complete synchronization $(r=1)$.
+On top of that, we found complete synchronization transition along with hysteresis in the case of scale-free networks, indicating a first-order (discontinuous) phase transition, whereas Erdős–Rényi networks exhibit complete synchronization transition with a second-order (continuous) phase transition.
+Furthermore, we use the mean-field approximation in the presence of optimal frequency to determine the critical coupling strength associated with the synchronization transition in the pure second-harmonic Sakaguchi-Kuramoto model.
 Here, the obtained optimal natural frequencies scale linearly with the node degree, and the critical coupling strength for the onset of synchronization is derived analytically from the self-consistent equations.
-In this specific regime, we observe distinct dynamical disparities: the second harmonic drives an explosive first order (or second order) transition for the second order parameter $(r_2)$, while the first order parameter $(r_1)$ remains suppressed in the forward direction but emerges during the backward transition.
+In this specific regime, we observe a perfectly ordered two cluster synchronized state.
 These findings remain robust with higher-order harmonic coupling schemes, as well as across a diverse range of synthetic and empirical networks, including scale-free, Erdős–Rényi, Zachary Karate Club and \textit{C.~elegans} neural network, demonstrating their general applicability.